-We usually obtain plasma frozen at a minimum of -20°C. This is donated voluntarily, either as part of a blood donation, whereby the cellular components are separated from plasma after the donation ('recovered plasma') or by automatic plasmapheresis, whereby the donor receives his cellular components back during the donation.
+Plasma is always deep-frozen at a temperature of at least -20 °C. This is donated voluntarily, either as part of a blood donation whereby the cellular components are separated from the plasma after the donation ("recovered plasma") or by automatic plasmapheresis, in which the donor receives their cellular components back during the donation.
 According to the European Pharmacopoeia, the plasma must be deep frozen under validated conditions within 24 hours at the latest after it is obtained, reaching a core temperature of -25°C within 12 hours at the latest.